 2.1.
 Participants

 Participants in the current study were part of the Opportunities to Understand Childhood Hurt (OUCH) cohort.
 Parent–infant dyads included in the current analyses were recruited from three pediatric clinics in Toronto, Canada, between October 2007 and May 2012.
-For the current study, a subsample of dyads that had parent and infant behavioral data on five variables of interest at the two-month, six-month, and 12-month vaccination appointments were included.
+For the current study, a subsample of dyads that had parent and infant behavioral data on the five variables of interest at the two-month, six-month, and 12-month vaccination appointments were included.
 Due to missing data (i.e., incomplete or uncodable video footage), some dyads were missing from the regression analyses at each time point (n = 14 at two months, n = 7 at six months, and n = 2 at 12 months).
 No previously published or planned/submitted manuscripts from this cohort had hypotheses or analyses that overlapped with the current study.